-Each year we visit the famous Norwegian ice climbing venues of Rjukan and Hemsedal and, while both offer amazing climbing, they are also very different in character.
+Each year we visit the Norwegian ice climbing venues of Lillehammer and Hemsedal and, while both offer amazing climbing, they are also very different in character.
 Do check the details on both before deciding…or maybe even come to both!

 Our Hemsedal Ice (Norway) trip is a fantastic adventure.
 This magical country is renowned for its stunning natural environment and friendly locals.
 It also offers superb adventure opportunities and for climbers it is heaven on earth.
 In summer there are options like the beautiful Lofoten Islands or the Troll Wall.
 In winter there is Hemsedal!

 Hemsedal sits in a deep valley flanked by steep walls.
 Its location combines with the wet climate and reliable low winter temperatures to create a magical playground.
 It has stacks of great venues and routes ranging from single pitchers through to multi pitch challenges.

 The nature of the venue and the climbing on offers lends itself well to experienced climbers and those with some ice climbing experience.
 We deliberately run it after our Lillehammer Ice trip because of Lillehammer’s bigger selection of beginner friendly venues.
 So you might want to join us for both.
 You can hone your craft in Lillehammer then transfer to the Hemsedal’s bigger options.

 We run our Hemsedal Ice (Norway) trips at a very low ratio of 1:2 and our team of Association of Mountaineering Instructors members are experts at matching the challenge level to individual needs.
 We can supply any technical equipment (there is no cost of this).
 Participants just need suitable clothing and footwear (boot hire is easy to arrange and we can advise on this).